 the Maritime Museum of San Diego.

-Euterpe) is the oldest, working sailing ship, is described as a
+Euterpe), the oldest working sailing ship, is described as an

 1863 era iron, ship-rigged, sailing ship, with a long life history